 - 3.7.
 Planning Practice Guidance provides Local Planning Authorities with guidance for assessing the housing and economic needs of their area. - 3.8.
 The SLAA does not establish the plan period for Surrey Heath borough.
 Rather, the SLAA represents an evidence-base document that assists in the determination of whether the housing requirement figure can be met within the plan period.
 The NPPF requires that land supply should be assessed against the local housing requirement figure over a minimum fifteen year period3. - 3.9.
 The Council has established its Local Housing Need ('LHN') figure using the government's national Standard Method for calculating housing need, as expected in the NPPF4. - 3.10.
-The Standard Methodology for assessing Local Housing Need derives a local housing requirement of 324 dwellings per annum, as calculated at the base-date of this SLAA.
+The Standard Methodology for assessing Local Housing Need derives a local housing requirement of 321 dwellings per annum, as calculated at the base-date of this SLAA.
 The calculation of Surrey Heath's housing need figure is set out in Appendix 8: Local Housing Need Calculation.
-Over the fifteen year SLAA period (2021 2036), this equates to 4,860 dwellings.
-Throughout the nineteen year Plan Period (2019 2038), Local Housing Need equates to 6,156 dwellings in total.
+Over the fifteen year SLAA period (2023 2038), this equates to 4,815 dwellings.
+Throughout the nineteen year Plan Period (2019 2038), Local Housing Need equates to 6,111 dwellings in total. - 3.11.
+However, as outlined previously, Hart District Council adopted the 'Hart Local Plan (Strategy and Sites) 2032' on 30th April 2020.
+Policy SSI 'Spatial Strategy and Distribution of Growth' in the adopted Local Plan includes provision for the delivery of unmet need in Surrey Heath, totalling 731 dwellings5.